rh16216/Cube/README.md

 ## CubeTexture Branch:
 Added brick texture to cube example project.
 Press `t` to toggle the brick texure, and `c` to toggle the interpolated colour from the example project.

+## CubeLighting Branch:
+Added lighting to textured cube project.
+Press `v` to toggle vertex lighting, and `p` to toggle pixel lighting.